instructor-ai/instructor/docs/blog/posts/validation-part1.md

             },
         ],
         response_model=AnswerWithCitation,
-        max_retries=2,
         validation_context={"text_chunk": text_chunk},
     )
 ```

-## Tying it all together with `instructor.patch()`
+## Error Handling and Re-Asking

-When programming LLMs, having error messages is often desirable.
-However, with intelligent systems, the ability to correct the output is also crucial.
-Validators can be valuable in ensuring certain properties of the outputs.
-The `patch()` method in the `openai` client allows you to use the `max_retries` parameter to specify the number of times you can ask the model to correct the output.
+Validators can ensure certain properties of the outputs by throwing errors, in an AI system we can use the errors and allow language model to self correct.
+The by running `instructor.patch()` not only do we add `response_model` and `validation_context` it also allows you to use the `max_retries` parameter to specify the number of times try to self correct.

 This approach provides a layer of defense against two types of bad outputs: